wg-osr/walkerga.github.io/spells.md

 ### 1. Animorphosis
-Magic that relates to becoming like a specific animal specie.
-Formorphosis is ant magic, mycomorphosis is fungus magic, etc. All iterations of [animal] should be replaced by a specific [animal](https://www.generatormix.com/random-animal-generator) specie when the spell is first found.
+Magic that relates to becoming like a specific animal species.
+Formorphosis is ant magic, mycomorphosis is fungus magic, etc. All iterations of [animal] should be replaced by a specific [animal](https://www.generatormix.com/random-animal-generator) species when the spell is first found.

 {% capture posts %}
   {% for post in site.tags.animorphosis %}